Mike Bagley: Beginning

 After receiving a letter from then-General Manager of MRN John McMullen, Bagley began running boxes of cables to their respective turn positions at Dover International Speedway.
 In 1992, he worked his first race as a turn announcer for an Xfinity Series race at Watkins Glen International.
 "I got a call one day to work the Fay's 150 at Watkins Glen in 1992.
 I worked the '90' (Turn 1) that day and I thought that was an awful performance.
 But obviously, the powers that be heard something they liked and the rest is history.
 Here I am almost 23 years later to the day."

 Role

-Bagley is the secondary turn announcer for MRN.
-He works turns 3 & 4 at most tracks, the backstretch at both Dover races and the spring race at Richmond International Raceway, turn 2 at Pocono Raceway, and the backstretch at both Daytona International Speedway and Talladega Superspeedway.
+Since 2025, Bagley serves as a lead booth broadcaster for the three national series with Alex Hayden and Rusty Wallace at MRN Radio.
+Prior to the 2024 season, he served as secondary turn announcer for MRN.
+He works turns 3 & 4 at most tracks, the backstretch at Richmond Raceway, turn 2 at Pocono Raceway, and the backstretch at both Daytona International Speedway and Talladega Superspeedway.
 Bagley is normally the host of pre-race coverage before races most weekends.